-Frankly, I am inclined towards atheism: it seems absurd to believe in God, much less Gods.
-Far be it for this author, who spent most of his 60 years as an agnostic, to try to convince you otherwise.
+Frankly, I am inclined towards atheism: it seems absurd to believe in God, much less multiple Gods.
+Far be it for this author, who spent most of his 70 years as an agnostic, to try to convince you otherwise.
 If this is your conviction, you will not find an argument here.
 If, however, you are open to an opinion, I would propose that the agnostic position is superior to that of the atheist, and skepticism is far greater than blind belief, by a long shot.
 Nonetheless, I offer this for your amusement.
-Recently this author heard an interesting story about Joshua Bell, the great classical violinist, documented in the book The Fiddler in the Subway by Gene Weingarten.
-Mr. Bell went into the subway disguised as a common street musician and proceeded to play a dazzling concert of Bach and other masterpieces.
+Recently I heard an interesting story about Joshua Bell, the great classical violinist, documented in the book The Fiddler in the Subway by Gene Weingarten.
+Mr. Bell went into the subway disguised as a common street musician and proceeded to play a dazzling concert of selections by Bach and other masterpieces.
 For all practical purposes, he was ignored and viewed as a nuisance.
-My question: if the average person cannot recognize tremendous genius in their midst, how could they possibly recognize a God?
+My question: if the average person cannot recognize surpassing human genius in their midst, how could they possibly recognize a God?

 I'm afraid that this makes me rather uncomfortable.
 We are not here to make people feel comfortable.

 Well, all religions are really the same, don't you agree?
 No, not necessarily.

 The ancient Greeks practiced syncretism; surely you have discovered that?
 Yes, certainly there is syncretism in the writings of Herodotus and many others.
 The position of this website is not to confirm or refute syncretism between religions and pantheons.
 The author of this website prefers to present simply the tradition which has been taught to him and to leave speculation about syncretism to those who are interested in it.